Fine Art Painting

 Baroque

 During the late 16th century, in response to Martin Luther's Protestant Reformation movement (c.1520 onwards), the Roman Catholic Church launched its Counter-Reformation, using every means at its disposal to revive its reputation, including art.
-This coincided with the emergence of a new European style of painting known as Baroque, which flourished during the 17th century.
-In effect, this was the apogee of Mannerism, being characterized by large scale extravagant theatricality in both form and subject matter.
-Rubens (1577-1640) was the Catholic Baroque painter par excellence.
+This coincided with the emergence of a new European style of painting known as Baroque painting, which flourished during the 17th century.
+In some ways, Baroque art was the apogee of Mannerism, being characterized by large scale extravagant theatricality in both form and subject matter.
+Rubens (1577-1640) was the Catholic Counter-Reformation Baroque painter par excellence.
 In Spain, another bastion of Catholicism, the leading painters were Diego Velazquez (1599-1660) and Francisco Zurbaran (1598-1664).
+In Italy, Caravaggio (1571-1610) became the leading Counter Reformation painter, famous for his naturalism and down-to-earth imagery.
+He was an important pioneer of Tenebrism and chiaroscuro, the painterly use of shadow popularized under the name of Caravaggism.
+A key centre of both Italian Baroque art and Caravaggesque painting was Naples - at the time the second biggest city in Europe, after Paris.
+For more information, please see: Painting in Naples (1600-1700).

 Dutch Realist School

-Non-Catholic Baroque art, especially in Holland, was obliged to develop differently, since Protestant church authorities had little interest in commissioning religious works.
+Non-Catholic Dutch Baroque art, and some Flemish Baroque art, was obliged to develop differently, since Protestant church authorities had little interest in commissioning religious works.
 However, growing prosperity among the merchant and professional classes led to the emergence of a new type of art-collector, whose pride in house and home triggered a new demand for easel art: in particular, genre-works, landscapes and still lifes.
-Thus arose the great Dutch Realist schools of genre painting in Delft, Utrecht, and Leiden, among whose members we find geniuses like Rembrandt (1606-1669) and Jan Vermeer (1632-1675).
+Thus arose the great Dutch Realist schools of genre painting in Delft, Utrecht, Haarlem and Leiden, among whose members we find geniuses like Rembrandt (1606-1669) and Jan Vermeer (1632-1675).

 Rococo